reiryuki/ZRAM-Swap-Configurator-Magisk-Module/README.md

 ## Descriptions
 - Bypass security restrictions of Disk Info app, so we don't need to turn our device to Permissive state to use a complete working of Disk Info app.
 - What's the app?
 Tap here: https://play.google.com/store/apps/details?id=me.kuder.diskinfo.
 Tap the "About this app" there.
+- Added option to resize your ZRAM disksize to 2 GB

 ## Requirements
 - Android 4 until 12